AgoraIO/agora_doc_source/markdown/Real-time-Messaging/token007/token_server_rtm_en.md

 #### Prerequisites

-- You have deployed a token server and a web client for AccessToken in previous versions.
+- You have deployed a token server and a web client for AccessToken in a previous version.
 - You have integrated an [SDK version](#sdk-version) that supports AccessToken2.

 #### Update the token server